kermitt2/kish/readme.md

 __Keep It Simple and Hard__

+__Early unstable work in progress !__

-##
+## Introduction

 KISH a dataset annotation web application.
-One of the main goal is to facilitate and improve the quality of annotation of PDF documents (the current scholar publishing standard), by synchronizing PDF and structured extracted content.
+The main goal is to facilitate and improve the quality of manual annotation of PDF documents (the current scholar publishing standard), by synchronizing PDF and structured extracted content.
 Annotation of PDF can go beyond bounding boxes or text selection directly on the PDF text layer, which are both imprecise and subject to multiple layout and text quality issues.

 The technical approach is kept volontary very simple, with minimal dependencies and without any additional database or server to run.
-The tool uses an embedded SQLite dataset.
-It is a single page web application without server-side templating, the server only provides data via a web API, used by the application running in the browser.
+The tool uses an embedded SQLite database.
+It is a single page web application without server-side templating, the server only provides data, authentication, etc. via a web API.

 **Back-end:** python 3.7+, fastapi, fastapi-users (for secure authentication), SQLITE, sqlalchemy (that's it!)

 **Front-end:** jquery, PDF.js, Bootstrap 5

+Secure authentication requires to indicate SMTP settings (for email after password reset) and OAuth2 log-in requires client credentials depending on the OAuth service where to redirect the user.
 Data import/export format is JSON only.
+Annotation guidelines should be written in markdown and put under `resources/data/markdown/`.

 The Bootstrap front-end components are derived from the Sleek theme https://github.com/themefisher/sleek (MIT license).